Overstaying your immigration permission in the UK

 My immigration permission expired while my application was with the Home Office

 You are not an overstayer.
-Your immigration permission was automatically extended while your Tier 4 application was pending, and it is now further extended until the deadline for you to submit an application for Administrative Review.
+Your immigration permission was automatically extended while your immigration application was pending, and it is now further extended until the deadline for you to submit an application for Administrative Review.
 You must submit an Administrative Review (or leave the UK) before the deadline.
 If you submit an Administrative Review, your immigration permission will be further extended until the Administrative Review is decided.

 My immigration permission is still valid